 In 2022, COVID19 was officially added to the TAC and the district will implement exclusion and notifications as required in the most current code.
 Like all other communicable illnesses, we will collaborate with DCPH on areas where classroom transmission is identified or absence rates related to COVID illness are increasing and make adjustments to our mitigation efforts with their input.

 Chicken pox is a common childhood disease.
 It is caused by a virus and can spread from child to child.
 Chicken pox usually begins with a fever, headache, crankiness, and loss of appetite.
 A day or two later a red rash with blisters appears.
 Most children have had a shot to prevent them from getting this disease.
 Sometimes children who have had the shot still get chicken pox, however it is generally very mild and the rash might be the only symptom.
 These children are contagious and should stay home until the blisters scab over.
 Please contact your healthcare provider if you are concerned about any symptoms your child is experiencing.

-- A student with fever of 100 degrees or over will be sent home and advised not to return to school until fever free for 24 hours without the use of fever reducing medicines.
+A student with a fever of 100 degrees or over will be sent home and advised not to return to school until fever free for 24 hours without the use of fever-reducing medicine.

 Flu shots are available through your healthcare provider, area clinics, pharmacies, and Denton County Health Department.
 Free flu shots are available to qualifying children age 6 months to 18 years through the Care Van of North Texas and the health department.
 Additional information on seasonal flu is available on the websites of the Center for Disease Control and TexasFlu.org.